 Many think that their homepage can replace a dedicated landing page.
 Indeed, there are many similarities between the two.
 Both are aimed at highlighting the brand’s competitive advantages, and both can generate leads for your business.
 However, landing pages are much more focused.
 While a homepage is usually designed as the centerpiece of a website, providing the essential information about the business, a landing page is supposed to convince the visitor to perform a specific action (e.g., make a purchase, sign up, subscribe for a newsletter, order a phone call or service, visit other website pages, etc.).

 In other words, homepages are mainly created for raising awareness (all other purposes are usually secondary), while landing pages are made for strategic promotion.
 Their goal is to receive traffic from paid advertising campaigns and convert this traffic into sales.
 That is why most PPC ads redirect users to specifically designed landing pages, instead of homepages.
 This puts a landing page at a completely different stage of a sales funnel.
 While a homepage is critical at the stages of awareness, discovery, and evaluation, a landing page plays a pivotal role in the process of transition from the intent to the purchase phase.
-At the same time, a well-designed and SEO-optimized landing page can take the prospect through the entire funnel alone.
+At the same time, a well-designed landing page that’s SEO-friendly can take the prospect through the entire funnel alone.
 This is a less viable outcome for a homepage because its message is usually less focused on a specific offer but more on a brand itself.

 That is why your landing pages must be as effective as possible in generating the much-desired conversions.
 To achieve that goal, check out the landing page optimization tips offered below.

 Creating a conversion-driven landing page is a process that requires a clear understanding of your audience and the knowledge of your product.
 Furthermore, it is important to know some essential practices that have proven to be useful in optimizing landing page performance.
 You can find them below.

 1. Know your audience